255BITS/personas/README.md

 ## Installation

-You can install ML Inference Pipeline using pip:
+You can install MLQ Pipelines using pip:

 ```
-pip install ml-inference-pipeline
+pip install mlq-pipelines #TODO
 ```

 ## Usage